Chiefs begin title defense with 34-20 victory over Texans

 Edwards-Helaire, their first-round pick, padded the lead in the third quarter.
 After ripping off an 11-yard gain early in the drive, the pint-sized dynamo out of LSU unleashed a wicked stutter-step before running 27 yards for another score.

-The Chiefs put the game away when rookie L’Darius Sneed picked off Watson’s jump ball in the closing seconds of the third quarter.
+The Chiefs put the game away when rookie L’Jarius Sneed picked off Watson’s jump ball in the closing seconds of the third quarter.
 Mahomes was bailed out of a fourth-down interception by pass interference in the end zone, then he zipped a dart to Hill streaking across the field for a 31-7 lead early in the fourth quarter.

+“We just trust whatever Coach Reid is dialing up,” said Kelce, who finished with six catches for 50 yards.
+“They do an unbelievable job preparing us and scheming up defenses and we just trust what they’re doing.”

 Watson threw a touchdown pass and ran for a TD later in the quarter to make the final score a bit more respectable.